Faster and smarter in the app... Open app

 Travel Insurance for Under 18s

-Arranging travel insurance is a vital step in ensuring that any trip runs smoothly and safely.
+Arranging travel insurance is an important step in ensuring that any trip runs smoothly and safely.
 For younger travellers journeying independently, getting a high level of protection at a great cost is even more important.
 With Holiday Extras Under 18s travel insurance, you can count on substantial protection every step of the way.
-The variety of trip types is vast, so when you book you'll be able to choose a policy that is tailored towards your own plans — whether single trip or annual multi-trip, including additional cover for sports activities, or for those with declared medical conditions.
+The variety of trip types is vast, so when you book you'll be able to choose a policy that is tailored towards your own plans — whether single trip or annual multi-trip, including additional cover for those with declared medical conditions.

 To book online, or simply just to get a quote with your specific travel plans in mind, simply click below and bear in mind the following bits of information: